Revision Techniques: A Comprehensive Guide To Help Your Students Revise

 Each explored method offers a unique way of helping students solidify their understanding.

-Explicitly teach these strategies and explain the reasoning behind why they’re so effective, empowers students to select effective ways to best use their revision time.
+Explicitly teaching these strategies and explaining why they’re so effective, enables students to select effective ways to use their revision time.

 These revision techniques also tap into lifelong benefits in developing self-aware, independent learners who can use these transferable skills in further education and life after school.